 The three Doshas each have a distinct nature.
 Based on the fundamental characteristics of each of the Doshas, this nature exists.
 Understanding the differences between the Pitta, Vata, and Kapha doshas are crucial.

 Since air and space make up the Vata, it possesses characteristics like being dry, cool, harsh, light, clear, movable, and subtle.
 Pitta has characteristics like being hot, light, sharp, greasy, liquid, and movable because it is made of fire and water.
 Because it is made of water and earth, the Kapha energy is heavy, slow, smooth, greasy, soft, stable, and hazy.
-There are distinct Ayurvedic body (ayurvedic medicine for sugar control) types according to the qualitative characteristics of the Doshas.
+There are distinct Ayurvedic body types according to the qualitative characteristics of the Doshas.
 This is a person's constitution, which is determined by the dominant Dosha.

 The body type of Vata(tridosha in ayurveda) : -